SeppeLampe/Image-Processing/README.md

 # Image-Processing

-Project for the course 'Image Processing at VUB'.
-The topic is 'Image Retargeting &amp; Object Removal via Seam Carving'.
+Project for the course 'Image Processing' at VUB.
+The topic is 'Image Retargeting &amp; Object Removal via Seam Carving' based on the paper by [Avidan &amp; Shamir, 2007](https://github.com/SeppeLampe/Image-Processing/blob/main/Avidan%20%26%20Shamir%20(2007).pdf).
+The report for this project can be found [here](https://github.com/SeppeLampe/Image-Processing/blob/main/Project%20Report.pdf).

 ## Setup